Code-Institute-Submissions/Musical-Dublin/README.md

 10. When opening the site on my mobile phone the hero image was not rendering.
 After trying numerous things to make it render I asked my mentor who tried opening the page on his mobile phone.
 The hero image rendered correctly on his phone.
 Unfortunately I still have not been able to get it working on my own which is an Iphone 7.
 11. All links on the site have been tested to make sure there are no broken links on the site.
 12. All Google map markers on the map have been tested to make sure that the correct markers display when either the Venues, Education or Shops images are clicked.
 This was done simply by clicking on each one to make sure the information in the info window and the location on the map matched the image clicked.
+13. All social media links in the footer open up in a new tab so that the user doesn't move off of the site completely.
+14. The 'contact us' button on the index page opens the contact.html page in the same tab as I didn't deem it necessary to have more than one tab open for the user